szimek/sharedrop/README.md

     3. Take note of your database URL and its secret, which can be found in "Secrets" tab.
 2. Run `npm -g install grunt-cli` to install Grunt.
 3. Run `npm install` to install NodeJS dependencies.
-4. Run `bundle install` to install Ruby dependencies.
-5. Run `cp .env{.sample,}` to create `.env` file.
+4. Run `cp .env{.sample,}` to create `.env` file.
 This file will be used by Grunt to set environemnt variables when running the app locally.
 You only need `NEW_RELIC_*` variables in production.
-6. Run `grunt serve` to start the app.
+5. Run `grunt serve` to start the app.
-7. Run `grunt build` to build production version of the app to `dist` directory.
+6. Run `grunt build` to build production version of the app to `dist` directory.

-### Deployment
-When deploying to Heroku, use [multi buildpack](https://github.com/ddollar/heroku-buildpack-multi.git).

-For new apps:

-`heroku create myapp --buildpack https://github.com/ddollar/heroku-buildpack-multi.git`

-For existing apps:

-`heroku config:set BUILDPACK_URL=https://github.com/ddollar/heroku-buildpack-multi.git`